Pterygium (surfer's eye)causes, symptoms and treatments

 What is Pterygium (surfer’s eye)?

-A pterygium (plural is pterygia) is a raised fleshy growth filled with blood vessels that originates in the pink part of your eye (the conjunctiva) and spreads over the cornea (the clear outer covering of your eye that acts like a windshield).
+A pterygium is a raised fleshy growth filled with blood vessels that originate in the conjunctiva (the clear membrane covering the white of the eye) and spreads over the cornea (the clear outer covering of your eye).

 What are Pterygium Symptoms?

-In its early stages, a pterygium is usually asymptomatic.
-However, when inflamed, it can cause itching, a foreign body (gritty) sensation, tearing, and burning.
-In its later stages, a pterygium can grow over your iris and pupil, blurring your vision.
+Pterygium is usually asymptomatic in its early stages.
+However, when inflamed, it can cause eye irritation: itching, tearing, and burning.
+As the pterygium advances, it can grow over your iris and pupil, causing blurred vision.
+A pterygium can also cause contact lens intolerance.

 AGEI's Dr. Assil is on The Doctors TV show discussing